 They want to represent both sides, but no pro-Trump artists responded to their calls for artwork.
 They have to work with what they have.
 So I encourage any Pro-Trumpers and Right Wing artists to connect with them.

 Episode 88: Today I talk to Steven Bowers.
-He’s an intellectual property attorney who is also an accomplished artist.
+He’s an intellectual property attorney who is also an accomplished photographer.
 His fascination is street portraiture.
 He has some really great projects, including Just Johnson, which humanizes the homeless.

 Episode 89: Today I talk to Sarah Ness, of Arts For Life NC.
 Arts For Life is a program that brings the arts to pediatric patients in hospitals.
 It not only helps with their healing, but it makes their stay more enjoyable.
 It brings joy to an otherwise painful time.